vedph/pythia/docs/README.md

 (6) finally, an end query joins `r` with additional data from other tables, orders the result, and extracts a single page.

 >The corresponding method in `SqlPythiaListener` is `GetFinalSelect`.

+## Solution Projects

+The projects in this solutions can be grouped as follows:

+- **corpus**: many projects are centered around the generic concept of a textual corpus, which can be shared by other solutions.